contagon/handbook/handbook/19-music.md

 Members gather in sacrament meeting to remember Jesus Christ by partaking of the sacrament.
 They gather to build faith and testimony and to worship Heavenly Father and Jesus Christ.
 Music should be selected to help achieve these purposes.

-Music in sacrament meeting includes congregational singing of hymns to open and close the meeting and before the administration of the sacrament.
-Congregational hymns provide an opportunity for members to unite as they actively participate in worshipping together.
+Music in sacrament meeting includes congregational singing of hymns or worshipful children’s songs to open and close the meeting.
+It also includes singing a hymn before the administration of the sacrament.
+Congregational singing provides an opportunity for members to unite as they actively participate in worshipping together.
 The sacrament hymn should refer to the sacrament itself or to the sacrifice of the Savior.
 For more information, see “[Hymns for Congregations](https://www.churchofjesuschrist.org/study/manual/hymns/using-the-hymnbook?lang=eng&id=title8-p19#title8),” Hymns, 380–81.

 Prelude music is played as members gather before the meeting.
 Its purpose is to create an atmosphere of worship that invites the Spirit.
 After the closing prayer, an instrumental postlude is played as members leave the meeting.
-Hymns and other sacred music can be selected for prelude and postlude music.
+Hymns, worshipful children’s songs, and other sacred music can be selected for prelude and postlude music.

-A sacrament meeting could also include an additional congregational hymn sung in the middle of the meeting—for example, between spoken messages.
+A sacrament meeting could also include additional congregational singing in the middle of the meeting—for example, between spoken messages.
 Or it may include one or more other musical selections.
 These could be presented by choirs (see [19.3.7](19-music.md#1937-choirs)), vocal or instrumental soloists, or small groups.
 Sacrament meetings should not be turned over to outside musical groups.

-The piano, organ, or another instrument approved by the bishopric may be used to accompany hymn singing in sacrament meeting (see [19.3.6](19-music.md#1936-musical-instruments)).
+The piano, organ, or another instrument approved by the bishopric may be used to accompany congregational singing in sacrament meeting (see [19.3.6](19-music.md#1936-musical-instruments)).

 Music coordinators and bishoprics try to find a balance between familiar and less-familiar hymns.
 Musical selections presented by the ward choir or others can help members become more familiar with hymns that are not as well known.